AndresCdo/kan-rust/README.md

 # KAN Neural Network

-This project is a Rust implementation of a KAN (Kernelized Attention Network) Neural Network.
+This project is a Rust implementation of a Kolmogorov–Arnold Network (KAN) neural network.
+The KAN network is a type of feedforward neural network that uses a spline activation function to approximate any continuous function.
+The network is trained using backpropagation and gradient descent to minimize the loss function.
+The project includes a library for building and training the network, as well as an example application that demonstrates how to use the network to solve a regression problem.

 ## Description